 With a squat program, you can be expected to squat as little as five times a week to as frequently as twice a day, every day.

-However, if you are doing a bro split, beginners in bodybuilding usually start off with hitting every muscle group once a week.
+However, if you are doing a bro split, beginners in bodybuilding usually start off by hitting every muscle group once a week.

 They will go to the gym three times a week.